To The Top

 TOEFL (IELTS) Speaking ScoreITAP Proficiency LevelTA/GI ResponsibilitiesITAP Course Recommended

-The department needs to contact ITAP about the student to be exempted and ITAP will confirm their scores through MyZou.
-Please note: this is an exemption of the language assessment only; it does not exempt an incoming student with a teaching assistantship or graduate instructor responsibilities from participating in the required orientation.
+Note: These are exemptions of the language assessment only; they do not exempt an incoming student with a teaching assistantship or graduate instructor responsibilities from participating in the required orientation.

 Oral English Language Development

-Because language skills improve best through the consistent, focused effort of the classroom experience, the ITAP program offers three courses with a focus on classroom communicative skills.
-These courses open to all international graduate students who want to improve their oral communication and presentation skills, have TA/GI responsibilities, and are preparing for future professional activities.
-Students interested in enrolling in an ITAP course must complete the ITAP application and return it to the ITAP office.
+Because language skills improve best through the consistent, focused effort of the classroom experience, the ITAP program offers two courses with a focus on classroom communicative skills.
+These courses are open to all international graduate students who want to improve their oral communication and presentation skills, have TA/GI responsibilities, and are preparing for future professional activities.
+See below for more information on each course.

 There are also a wide variety of language-development opportunities at Mizzou, including through the Center for English Language Learning, and in the larger Columbia community.